Online Academic Enrichment

 Timeline

-1997: The Program II course was offered for the first time in 1997 to a group of just four students returning from the previous year.
+1997: The Program II course was offered for the first time to a group of just four students returning from the previous year.
 In the coming years Program II grew to include approximately 40% of the SUMaC participants each year, and the Program II topics have varied from Complex Analysis to Topology.
+Out of state students started attending SUMaC.

 2020: In light of the COVID-19 pandemic, SUMaC was transitioned into an online program and successfully continued the tradition of engaging students in a deep, meaningful exploration of mathematics.
 The online model was designed to accommodate students across two sessions, so the program was able to expand to accommodate 60 students in total—30 in each session—without diminishing the key benefits and features of the small program.